Slot-BERT: Self-supervised Object Discovery in Surgical Video: Experiments and Results

 \subsection{Metrics}

 We evaluate our approach based on the quality of the slot masks produced by the decoder using four primary metrics: video foreground ARI (FG-ARI) \citep{greff2019iodine}, video mean best overlap (mBO) \citep{pont2016multiscale}, mean best Hausdorff Distance (mBHD) and CorLoc\citep{bilen2016weakly} for evaluating localization accuracy.
 FG-ARI, adapted from a widely-used metric in object-centric research, measures the similarity between predicted object masks and ground truth masks, focusing on how effectively objects are segmented. mBO, on the other hand, evaluates the alignment between predicted and ground truth masks using the intersection-over-union (IoU) metric.
 For mBO, each ground truth mask is matched to the predicted mask with the highest IoU via Hungarian matching, and the average IoU is computed across all matched pairs.
 While FG-ARI primarily measures segmentation quality, mBO provides a more comprehensive assessment by including background pixels.
 Furthermore, the video version of mBO (mBO-V) also accounts for the temporal consistency of masks throughout the video.
+To explicitly evaluate long-range temporal consistency, we additionally report identity-aware tracking metrics, including the slot-level IDF1 score~\mbox{\citep{ristani2016performance}} and {Temporal Identity Persistence} (T-IDP)~\mbox{\citep{milan2016mot16}}.
+IDF1 measures identity precision and recall across frames, while T-IDP quantifies the fraction of frames in which each ground-truth instance is consistently associated with the same predicted slot.
 To facilitate comparisons at the frame level, we include the image-based version of mBO (mBO-F), which is computed on individual frames.
 This metric evaluates segmentation quality at the image level without considering temporal consistency.
 Additionally, to assess the boundary accuracy of the predicted masks, we calculate the mean best Hausdorff Distance (mBHD) for the best-overlapping masks produced by the object-centric learning model.
 CorLoc is also calculated based on overlapped object instance bounding box, given a threshould IoU$>$0.5.